 It’s time to shift your focus from MPG to freight-ton efficiency to obtain more accurate results regarding your fleet’s fuel efficiency.
 When you study factors such as cargo weight, you get a better idea of each vehicle’s productivity and how to make changes to become more economical.

 Our team of hardworking and knowledgeable representatives ensure we provide top-tier solutions for your operations.
 Our passion is creating tire, wheel, and fuel preserving solutions to help increase your fuel efficiency and improve productivity.
-At IMI, we value your partnership and listen to your challenges to respond to your precise needs.
+We value your partnership and listen to your challenges to respond to your precise needs.

 Our solutions define standards for the industry, whether it be internal wheel-end balancing, wheel refinishing, or fleet safety solutions.
 We strive to help you keep your fuel and maintenance costs low.
 And ultimately, working with you to help your fleet reach peak fuel efficiency is our goal.
 If you’d like to see how we can help you with your fleet efficiency, reach out to our team of professionals.